 I knew from a young age I wanted to be both a teacher and a scientist.
 A big influence for me was the late Carl Sagan’s book and television series Cosmos.
 Another was Kip Thorne’s book Black Holes & Time Warps.
 A more contemporary book that I highly recommend is Welcome to the Universe.

 I began my career as a high school teacher in 1998 at the age of 25.
 My first teaching position was at Marin Catholic High School in Kentfield, California.
 There I taught Integrated Science, Computer Applications, Algebra II, Honors Pre-Calculus, Physics, Honors Physics, and Astronomy.
 I moved to Oregon in 2003 and taught at Regis High School from 2003 to 2011.
 While at Regis, I taught Algebra II, Chemistry, Physics, Astronomy, and Biology while serving as the moderator for the National Honor Society (NHS).

 In 2006, I was asked by Chemeketa Community College to teach an astronomy course for them.
-I continued teaching as adjunct faculty for Chemeketa until Summer 2018.
+I continued teaching as adjunct faculty for Chemeketa until the Summer of 2020.
 During my time at Chemeketa, I taught math, chemistry, physics, and astronomy.
 In addition to teaching at Chemeketa, I taught adjunct physics and astronomy at Linn Benton Community College from 2012 to 2014.
 During this time, I served as an observer and mentor for student teachers (through Western Governors University) beginning their careers in secondary education.
 In 2014, I began teaching part-time here at PCC.